 Log data ingestion time in Azure Monitor

-Azure Monitor is a high-scale data service that serves thousands of customers that send terabytes of data each month at a growing pace.
-There are often questions about the time it takes for log data to become available after it's collected.
-This article explains the different factors that affect this latency.
+Azure Monitor is a high-scale data service that sends terabytes of data each month and continues to grow.
+Under normal service operations, the time it takes for log data to become available after collection is predictable and consistent.
+This article explains the factors that affect this latency.

 Average latency

-Latency refers to the time that data is created on the monitored system and the time that it becomes available for analysis in Azure Monitor.
-The average latency to ingest log data is between 20 seconds and 3 minutes.
-The specific latency for any particular data will vary depending on several factors that are explained in this article.
+Latency refers to the time between when data is created on the monitored system and when it becomes available for analysis in Azure Monitor.
+The average latency to ingest log data is less than 10 seconds.
+The specific latency for any particular data varies depending on several factors that are explained in this article.

 Factors affecting latency

-The total ingestion time for a particular set of data can be broken down into the following high-level areas:
+The total ingestion time for a particular set of data is the cumulative time from the client to the Azure Monitor service.

-- Agent time: The time to discover an event, collect it, and then send it to a data collection endpoint as a log record.
-In most cases, this process is handled by an agent.
-More latency might be introduced by the network.
+• Client time: The time to discover an event, collect it, and then send it to a data collection endpoint as a log record.
+In most cases, an agent like the Azure Monitor Agent (AMA) handles this process.
+Custom applications that use the Logs ingestion API aren't part of this article's calculations, but they might have their own latency characteristics that are similar to the AMA client time.

-- Pipeline time: The time for the ingestion pipeline to process the log record.
+• Azure Monitor time: After the client hands off to Azure Monitor, the time for ingestion to process the log record.
 This time period includes parsing the properties of the event and potentially adding calculated information.

 Agent collection latency

-Agents and management solutions use different strategies to collect data from a virtual machine, which might affect the latency.
+Agents use different strategies to collect data, which might affect the latency.
 Some specific examples are listed in the following table.

 Agent upload frequency

-To ensure the Log Analytics agent is lightweight, the agent buffers logs and periodically uploads them to Azure Monitor.
+To keep the Azure Monitor Agent lightweight, it buffers logs and periodically uploads them to Azure Monitor.
 Upload frequency varies between 30 seconds and 2 minutes depending on the type of data.
 Most data is uploaded in under 1 minute.

 Network